jk2777/3D_Microtissue/README.md

 This code was developed with Python(2.7.17) and FEniCS(2019.2.0.dev0).

-This code is open source for research and academic purpose, please cite below paper for reference.
+This code is open source for research and academic purpose.
+Please cite the following work if you find this code useful for your work:

 Paper: